Newcastle castle – a first class fortification!

 The Black Gate was built during the reign of King Henry III, between 1247 and 1250.
 This entrance was the last addition to the medieval Castle defences and is now the main access for visitors.

 The gatehouse, is an arched passage which provided a walled, defensive entrance for the Castle’s North Gate.
 Chains or ropes raised or lowered the portcullis.
-The drawbridge at the front could be quickly closed if needed.
+The drawbridge at the front quickly closes if needed.

 Newcastle castle – come and visit us!